FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 - Networking protocols tolerate frame loss better, compared to the time when [RFC1242] and [RFC2544] were specified.

-- Increased link speeds require trials sending way more frames within the same duration, increasing the chance of a small SUT performance fluctuation being enough to cause frame loss.
+- Increased link speeds require trials sending more frames within the same duration, increasing the chance of a small SUT performance fluctuation being enough to cause frame loss.